mathexl/chemistry-css/README.md

 ```

 ##Adding Bonds
-Part of the goal of Chemistry-CSS was to keep the HTML minimal the readable.
+Part of the goal of Chemistry-CSS was to keep the HTML minimal and readable.
 Therefore, it uses the ```<hr>``` tag as a way of delineating bonds to other elements.
 You can only declare bonds pointing right; this is to keep the code clean (therefore, all bonds have to be declared from their left element).
 The first ```<hr>``` tag is the top-right hand corner bond.
 The second is the right bond, then the right-bottom bond, and then the bottom bond.
 Commented HTML below of a carbon with two bonds facing right:

 ```HTML